UniAcco Logo

 175

-The top 10 countries and their 2019-20; 2021-22 data for where are students coming from in Bath is represented above.
-There are many other nationalities that visit Bath for further education such as United Arab Emirates (140), Switzerland (135), Thailand (130), Germany (125), and Cyprus (European Union) (120).
+The top 10 countries and their 2019-20; and 2021-22 data for where are students coming from in Bath is represented above.
+Many other nationalities visit Bath for further education such as United Arab Emirates (140), Switzerland (135), Thailand (130), Germany (125), and Cyprus (European Union) (120).
 The reason why students prefer Bath over other famous UK cities is because of its charming history and affordable cost of living.

-UniAcco offers many options of student accommodation in Bath.
-The locations of these private student lets in Bath are very affordable and are located close to your university.
+UniAcco offers many options for student accommodation in Bath.
+The locations of these private student accommodation lets in Bath are very affordable and are located close to your university.

-• iQ Twerton Mill - This student flats in Bath has Non-Ensuite Rooms, Ensuite Rooms, and Studio Apartments.
+• Twerton Mill - This iQ Twerton Mill student flats in Bath has Non-Ensuite Rooms, Ensuite Rooms, and Studio Apartments.
 This facility has fully equipped rooms as well as Wi-Fi.

-• Charlton Court - Charlton Court offers a variety of options with student accommodation in Bath.
+• Charlton Court - Charlton Court offers a variety of options in Bath.
 Expect a Wi-Fi connection, a study desk, and a bed regardless of the room you choose.
 Students have access to on-site personnel 24 hours a day, seven days a week.

 Expense Monthly Cost (GBP)